worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 ### **Sign Up**
-If the site visitor has no registered user at Review | Alliance they can sign up on this.
+If the site visitor has no registered user at Review | Alliance they can sign up.
 They can also add a presentation and upload a featured image that will be used on the users profile page.

 <details><summary><b>Sign Up</b></summary>